-Walking in the warm night air, he went as far as he could, until the ale house lights were amber points in darkness and the voices of carousing men were lost to the silk-rustle of surf.
-The sky had forgotten completely its morning fire and tricked out cool stars on a canvas smooth and hout dark as Regina's hide.
-He stooped down and placed his hands in the water.
+Walking in the warm night air, he went as far as possible, until the ale house lights were gem stones fighting darkness and the voices of carousing men were lost to the silk-rustle of surf.
+The sky had forgotten completely its morning fire and was tricked out in cool stars on a canvas smooth and dark as Regina's hide.
+He gazed at the occasional dapple of starlight on the water, then bent down and placed his hands in it.
+Sand moved under his palms; infant waves died above his wrists soaking the cuffs of his sleeves.
 By and by the detritus of the day washed off including the faint trace of coon's blood.
 Returning to the inn, nothing was in his way.
 There was the heat, of course, but no fog, gold or gray, impeded him.
 Besides a plan was taking shape.
-Knowing full well his short comings as a farmer-in fact his boredom with its confinement and routine, he had found commerce more to his taste.
+Knowing full well his short comings as a farmer-in fact his boredom with its confinement and routinehe had found commerce more to his taste.
 Now he fondled the idea of an even more satisfying enterprise.
 And the plan was as sweet as the sugar on which it was based.
-Right, he thought, looking at the sky.
+And there was a profound difference between the intimacy of slave bodies at Bliss and a remote labor force in Barbados.
+Right?
+Right, he thought, looking at a sky vulgar with stars.
 Clear and right.
-The silver that glittered there was not at all unreachable. \ almost gaz th stars
+The silver that glittered there was not at all unreachable.
+And that wide swath of cream pouring through the stars was his for the licking.